-1 Introduction
+1. Introduction

-When measured by the extent of gale-force winds (wind speeds exceeding 17 m s^{-1}), tropical cyclones are observed to possess a wide range of sizes from large Pacific typhoons with gale force winds extending beyond 1000 km from their centre to midget storms with a radius of gales no more than about 50 km.
+When measured by the extent of gale-force winds (wind speeds exceeding $17 \text{ m s}^{-1}$ ), tropical cyclones are observed to possess a wide range of sizes from large Pacific typhoons with gale-force winds extending beyond 1000 km from their center to midget storms with a radius of gales no more than about 50 km.
 There is a large variation also in the size of the eye, which is not necessarily related to the extent of gales.
-Examples of such extreme sizes include at the large end supertyphoon Tip (1979), which occurred in the western North Pacific (Dunnavan and Diercks, 1980), and hurricane Sandy (2012) which caused widespread damage along the eastern seaboard of the United States (e.g. Lussier et al., 2015).
-An example at the small end is tropical cyclone Tracy (1974), which devastated the Australian city of Darwin on Christmas Day (Davidson 2010 and refs).
-The radius of gales in the case of Tracy was merely 50 km, less than the size of the eye in Tip, where gales were spread over a 1100 km radius.
-Thus Tip had an area about 400 hundred times larger than that of Tracy.
-In contrast, hurricane Wilma (2005) was a case with a broad tangential circulation, but a pinhole sized eye (Beven et al., 2008).
+Examples of such extreme sizes include at the large end Supertyphoon Tip (1979), which occurred in the western North Pacific (Dunnavan and Diercks 1980), and Hurricane Sandy (2012), which caused widespread damage along the eastern seaboard of the United States (e.g., Lussier et al. 2015).
+An example at the small end is Tropical Cyclone Tracy (1974), which devastated the Australian city of Darwin on Christmas Day (Davidson 2010 and references therein).
+The radius of gales in the case of Tracy was merely 50 km, less than the size of the eye in Tip, where gales were spread over an 1100-km radius.
+Thus, Tip had an area about 400 times larger than that of Tracy.
+In contrast, Hurricane Wilma (2005) was a case with a broad tangential circulation but a pinhole-sized eye (Beven et al. 2008).